papercode2023/DuCC/README.md

-# DuCC: Multi-Agent Implicit Coordination via Dual-Channel Consensus
+# Enhancing Multi-Agent Coordination via Dual-Channel Consensus

-This is the implementation of the paper "Multi-Agent Implicit Coordination via Dual-Channel Consensus" written in PyTorch.
+This is the implementation of the paper "Enhancing Multi-Agent Coordination via Dual-Channel Consensus" written in PyTorch.

 ## Installation instructions